Inhalt

 Versionsauswahl

-Es ist eine neuere Version 2023W dieser LV im Curriculum Master's programme Computer Science 2023W vorhanden.
+Es ist eine neuere Version 2023W dieser LV im Curriculum Master's programme Electronics and Information Technology 2024W vorhanden.

 Workload Education level Study areas Responsible person Hours per week Coordinating university